flodlan/Lab-Wiki/documents/lab_basics/SOP/preregistration.md

 ---
 layout: default
-title: Preregistration
+title: Preregistration and Reproducibility
 parent: Standard Operating Procedures
 grand_parent: Lab Basics
 nav_order: 3
 ---

-## Preregistration
+## Preregistration and Reproducibility
-For the Predictive Lab's stance on Open Science practices and preregistration please refer to our [handbook](https://drive.google.com/file/d/1KwMbSAT4MfGEZaZtAyrChnOH4KTHIkmy/view)
+For the Predictive Lab's stance on Open Science practices and preregistration please refer to our [handbook](https://drive.google.com/file/d/1RMTpcPl8lwJ6Ozf3QIlTaehedsL_tSUC/view)

+Any project analysis script should be easily reproducible by other lab members or external parties.
+Hence, we try to always write code with the assumption that someone else will have to reproduce it without assistance.
+If you require a nudge on how to organize your code, look at [this section]({% link documents/technical-help/software/reproducible_code.md %}) of the wiki on coding practices.

+# Preregistration

 In the lab we use two different platforms to preregister our studies:
 1. [As Predicted](https://aspredicted.org/)